JCAguilera/observer-client/README.md

 <h1 align="center">ObserverMC</h1>

-Observer.js is a wrapper that allows you to control multiple Minecraft Servers using Socket.io or JavaScript.
+ObserverMC is a wrapper that allows you to control multiple Minecraft Servers using Socket.io or JavaScript.
 It's written in TypeScript and based on the best node.js wrapper for Minecraft Servers: [scriptserver by Garrett Cox](https://github.com/garrettjoecox/scriptserver).

 Some features are: